 Describe the eligibility criteria by subject area that will be used to select students for participation in the Title I program in Targeted Assistance schools.
-Eligible children are children identified by the school as failing, or most at risk of failing, to meet the state's challenging student academic achievement standards on the basis of multiple, educationally related, objective criteria established by the school divisions with input from the schools.
+Eligible children are children identified by the schools failing, or most at risk of failing, to meet the state's challenging student academic achievement standards on the basis of multiple, educationally related, objective criteria established by the school divisi with input from the schools.
 Children from Early Childhood through grade 2 shall be selected solely on the basis of such criteria as teacher judgment, interviews with parents, and developmentally appropriate measures.
-[ESEA, Title I, Part A, Section 1115]

-The division has no Targeted Assistance Schools.

-L. TITLE I, PART A, NEW SCHOOLWIDE SCHOOL PROGRAMS FOR 2020-2021

-Plans for any new schoolwide programs must be submitted in advance of the application.
+[ESEA, Title I, Part A, Section 1115] ACPS has no Targeted Assistance schools.
+M. TITLE I, PART A, NEW SCHOOLWIDE SCHOOL PROGRAMS FOR 2021-2022 , , , , , , , , , , , , , , , , , , , , Plans for any new schoolwide programs must be submitted in advance of the application.
 Contact your Title I specialist in the Office of ESEA Programs for due date and additional information.
-For those schools that are already schoolwide, remember that you must do an annual review including a need assessment.
+For those e schools that are already schoolwide, remember that you must do an annual review including a need assessment.
 Funds should be targeted in accordance with the academic needs of the students.
+Name of School(s) Implementing New Schoolwide Programs for 2021-2022: N/A Name of school below 40% poverty for which the division applied for a schoolwide waiver: N/A N/A